 This meat is often touted as being healthier than other types of meat.
 It’s one of the most protein-packed foods and is low in fat.
 You’ll get about an ounce of protein and 170 calories for every serving (that’s 20 percent fewer calories than beef).
 It also contains a good amount of nutrients like B vitamins for energy and healthy metabolism, as well as zinc to help keep your immune system strong.

-Also learn all about picanha in our Picanha: What Is It and How to Cook It? article.
+READ ALSO: Picanha: What Is It and How to Cook It?

 Different Types of Veal

 This is the meat of the youngest calves that you can mostly buy directly from your dairy farms.
 The age of the calves may differ, but on average this type of meat comes from three-week-old bovines that weigh about 150 pounds.

 A lot of veal enthusiasts crave the taste of this variant.
 The meat of bob calves is underdeveloped, which makes for a tender and milder-tasting protein to use for a dish.
 Think beef, but more delicate.

 This refers to pale meat from calves at around 18 to 20 weeks that have been fed an exclusive diet of formula milk or milk replacer.
 This special diet, along with getting less exercise, causes the meat to be much lighter in color compared to other variants.